gentlerainsky/my-programming-notebook/css/css_notepad.md

 This is a notebook that I want to keep various code snippet for my own learning purpose so that I know where to find it if I want to use it later.

 ###Clearfix
-**usage**: Clearfix is use when you use float on an element or elements and you want its wrapper box to wrap around it or them.
+**usage**: Clearfix is use when you use float on an element or elements and you want its wrapper box to wrap around it or them.  \n
 **how to use**: add a class called "group" to the wrapper of floating element.
 ```css
 .group:before,